-\subsubsection{Entity-Based models}
+\subsection{Entity-Based models}

 Neural Entity-Based models are adaptations or extensions of the previous Mention-Ranking models that attempt to incorporate global features with different methodologies.
-At the core of the entity-based approaches, they are using adaptation of the Mention-Ranking functions to allow for the cluster-mention ranking.
+At the core of Entity-Based approaches, they are using an adaptation of the Mention-Ranking functions to allow for Cluster-Mention ranking.

-In \cite{wiseman2016learning}, a cluster based approach is defined, with clusters holding features of the individual mentions in each cluster in a global representation.
+In \cite{wiseman2016learning}, a Cluster-Based approach is proposed, with clusters holding features of the individual mentions separately, in a global representation.
 The cluster features are then used in a global scoring function between the cluster assigned to each possible antecedent and the mention, along with a local scoring function of the mention and each possible antecedent.
-The systems uses a specific type of Recursive Neural Networks (RNNs), Long-Short Term Memory (LSTM) networks, to embed cluster features and the same representation for individual mentions and mention-pairs as in \cite{wiseman2015learning}.
-The states of the RNNs before a decision is made for current mention are utilized in the global scoring function to make an effective map of the previous decisions.
-As the model is trained directly on the task of CR, the slack-rescaled loss function described in eq. \ref{eq:wiseman-loss-function} is optimized to reflect cluster information, while adopting the same mistake-specific cost function.
+The systems uses long short-term memory (LSTM) networks, to embed cluster features and the same representation for both individual mentions and mention-pairs, as in \cite{wiseman2015learning}.
+The states of the RNNs before a decision is made for the current mention are utilized in the global scoring function to make an effective map of previous decisions.
+As the model is trained directly on the task of CR, the slack-rescaled loss function described in Eq. \{\ref{eq:wiseman-loss-function}\} is optimized to reflect cluster information, while adopting the same mistake-specific cost function.

-A similar approach has been used in \cite{clark-manning-2016-improving} where they also use clusters to capture global information and use cluster ranking to make merging decisions.
-In comparison to \cite{wiseman2016learning}, they define each mention a single entity cluster and combine them during inference.
-The system is comprised by three different components that work together to feed the respective representations to a single layer cluster ranking model that makes merging decisions.
+A similar approach has been used in \cite{clark-manning-2016-improving} where they also use clusters to capture global information, and cluster ranking to make merging decisions.
+In comparison to \cite{wiseman2016learning}, they define each mention as a single entity cluster and combine them during inference.
+The system is comprised of three different components that work together to feed the respective representations to a single-layer cluster ranking model that makes merging decisions.